-Travel insurance for Norway: set off in search of Scandinavian culture
+Travel insurance for Norway: set off in search of Scandinavian culture and natural beauty

-With a Schengen visa, you will be free to explore Scandinavia
+With a Schengen Visa, you will be free to explore Scandinavia

-If you want to find out more about the conditions surrounding the issuance of your Schengen visa for Norway, the following link is particularly helpful, you can click here: norway.no/en/
+If you want to find out more about the conditions surrounding getting a Schengen Visa for Norway, the Norwegian embassies site is particularly helpful, you can click here: norway.no/en/

-With a Schengen visa, you will not only be able to travel to Norway, but also move freely between all of the countries in the area.
+With a Schengen Visa, you will not only be able to travel to Norway, but also move freely between all of the countries in the area.
 It’s an excellent way of discovering Europe and its many riches.

 Travel insurance for Norway is necessary to obtain your visa

-Upon issuance of your Schengen visa for Norway, you will be asked to provide evidence of travel insurance.
-This must include at least two compulsory guarantees: repatriation in the event of serious accident or death and coverage of medical costs, up to a minimum of 30,000€.
+To obtain a Schengen Visa for Norway, you will need to provide evidence of travel insurance.
+This must include at least two compulsory guarantees: repatriation in the event of serious accident or death and coverage of medical costs, up to a minimum of €30,000.

 You are advised to check that your travel insurance for Norway allows you to obtain certified documents from embassies and consulates.
 You may also wish to ensure that your travel insurance policy for Norway includes additional coverage options: care for children under the age of 18, advance repatriation of other insured parties, and much more.

-How to get to Norway?
+How to get to Norway

 Advice on health and vaccinations

-Although there are no compulsory vaccinations, it is advised that you be vaccinated against diphtheria, tetanus and polio.
+Although there are no compulsory vaccinations, it is advised that you be vaccinated against diphtheria, tetanus, and polio.

-The Norwegian climate is temperate; especially on the coast, thanks to the Gulf Stream.
+The Norwegian climate is temperate, especially on the coast, thanks to the Gulf Stream.
 In summer you will have a better chance of finding pleasant conditions in Oslo than in Bergen.
 In certain regions of Norway, winter temperatures can fall as low as -40°C.

--Among the other cities of Norway are Bergen, Trondheim and Stavanger.
+-Among the other cities of Norway are Bergen, Trondheim, and Stavanger.
 They are guaranteed to delight you with their authenticity and traditional architecture.

-There is a very significant risk of avalanches; therefore going off-piste is strongly discouraged.
+There is a very significant risk of avalanches, therefore, going off-piste is strongly discouraged.
 It is also imperative that you enlist a local guide if you plan on hiking on a glacier.

 The Norwegian currency is the Krone (NOK).
-You can exchange your money at the airport, in some tourist offices and in banks and bureaux de change in the bigger towns and cities.
+You can exchange your money at the airport, in some tourist offices and banks and bureaux de change in the bigger towns and cities.
 Bank cards are accepted almost everywhere and you will find plenty of ATMs.

 English is widely spoken in Norway, even outside the major cities.